 This was the inspiration behind building our Compare Feedback tool.
 With it, clients can:

 - Learn your competitors’ strengths and weaknesses by comparing sentiment scores with market benchmarks, satisfaction levels, and share of bug reports in reviews.
 This will provide Product teams the qualitative data they need to better understand the customer and build a better product.

 - Compare feedback and customer experience performance across your most important markets, and against your competitors’ - helping you to build superior review reply strategies in all your active regions.

 - Gain a better understanding of your app’s position in the market, based on current industry trends - answering questions such as “what are my competitors’ average ratings?”, and “what is the average rating within my app’s category as a whole?”

 The data available within our dashboard can then go on to inform entire strategies — from expansion programs to reply planning.
 Let’s take a look at three key use cases for the tool.

 Key to any app’s success is building a solid understanding of your market: your audience, your potential users, but also that of your competitors’.
-Our new feature allows you to conduct competitive analysis from thousands of real, qualitative pieces of user feedback, right from the AppFollow dashboard.
+Our new feature allows you to conduct a Competitive Profile Matrix from thousands of real, qualitative pieces of user feedback, right from the AppFollow dashboard.
 Being able to easily use insights gathered from qualitative data, alongside quantitative data points, puts both product and marketing teams in a stronger position - helping to bring order to a wealth of unstructured information.